Scott Carney: The Wedge

 "The most comfortable way to think about the Wedge is that it's a choice to separate stimulus from response", by which Carney means using the conscious action of the mind to interrupt the automatic physical reactions of the body.
 Carney suggests that all living things use the wedge to navigate the hard problem of consciousness through sensation.
 Every sensation offers an opportunity for choice, and thus choice is the fundamental unit of consciousness.
 Carney draws on the work of neuroscientist Andrew Huberman at Stanford to explain how fear and anxiety offer opportunities to use the Wedge and proceeds to put his own body under various sorts of environmental stresses—saunas, throwing kettlebells, MDMA therapy, flotation tanks, breathwork and ayahuasca—to test the concept for himself.
 The book received favorable coverage on Here and Now, Men's Journal, Kirkus and Outside.

 The Vortex

 In 1970 the Great Bhola Cyclone killed 500,000 people in East Pakistan and set off a series of cataclysmic events that almost culminated in nuclear war between the United States and USSR.
 Scott Carney and Jason Miklian tell the story of The Vortex through the eyes of cyclone survivors, two genocidal presidents (Richard Nixon and Yahya Khan), a soccer star turned soldier and mutineer Hafiz Uddin Ahmad, and American aid worker and a weatherman from Miami who tried to avert disaster.
 The Vortex received largely favorable reviews in The Washington Post and NPR for linking the effects of climate change to armed conflict.
 The Vortex was included on the long-list of finalists for the 2023 Carnegie Medal for excellence in nonfiction.

+YouTube

+Starting in 2022 Carney began posting long form investigative videos on YouTube, starting with an expose on what he identified as unethical business practices of Wim Hof's organization.
+From there he began to do similar exposes on popular figures in the wellness world including on Andrew Huberman, David Sinclair and Mel Robbins.
+He coined the term "The Griftoverse" to describe media ecosystem that connects the dominant social media business model with the monetization of lying.
+The show passed 250,000 subscribers in June 2026.